ethereum-optimism/optimism/deposits.md

 > **TODO** Define if/how ETH withdrawals occur.

-A solidity like pseudocode implementation demonstrates the functionality:
+A solidity-like pseudocode implementation demonstrates the functionality:

 ```solidity
 contract DepositFeed {